TrainingByPackt/Advanced-CPlusPlus/Lesson02/readme.md

 # Advanced C++
 Write robust C++ code so fast they will think you cheated

-Exerises related to Lesson 2 - No Ducks Allowed - Types, Templates, and Deduction
+Exercises related to Lesson 2 - No Ducks Allowed - Types, Templates, and Deduction